Commentary: EASTERN AFRICA OUTLOOK 2024

 Ethiopia

-With an external debt of approximately USD 30 billion, the nation exemplifies the struggles faced by many countries grappling with escalating sovereign debt.
-This debt burden severely limits Ethiopia’s fiscal flexibility, compelling the Government to prioritise debt repayment and interest over investment in critical sectors.
+Ethiopia’s debt burden severely limits its fiscal flexibility, compelling the Government to prioritise debt repayment and interest over investment in critical sectors.
 The country’s recent default on its Eurobond payments, which were due in December 2023, is a sign of Ethiopia’s economic vulnerabilities.

 Ethiopia’s financial crisis is not an isolated incident but rather a culmination of various compounding factors.
 Among these are the impacts of the climate crisis, which have severely affected Ethiopia’s agriculture sector, a cornerstone of its economy.
 Frequent droughts and floods have become a recurring menace, disrupting agricultural productivity and food security.
 Additionally, the slow recovery from the COVID-19 pandemic has further strained the economy, impeding growth and development initiatives.